breakdowns/slam-mirrorbot/README.md

 [![Slam](https://telegra.ph/file/db03910496f06094f1f7a.jpg)](https://youtu.be/Pk_TthHfLeE)

 # Slam Mirror Bot
 This is a telegram bot writen in python for mirroring files on the internet to our beloved Google Drive.
-This project is heavily inspired from @out386 's telegram bot which is written in JS.

 ## How to deploy?
 Deploying is pretty much straight forward and is divided into several steps as follows: